 Monitoring

-Because CRP levels fall quickly once the cause of inflammation has resolved, CRP is a useful marker for monitoring disease activity and response to or need for treatment.
-Studies have shown that CRP levels should decrease during the first 48 hours if treatment is adequate; increases in CRP concentrations during the first 48 hours suggest inadequate therapy.
-Guidelines recommend waiting at least 24 hours before repeating CRP measurements, except in neonates, in whom testing is recommended after 18-24 hours.
-PCT measurements may provide similarly useful information for treatment decisions and disease monitoring.
+Because CRP levels decrease quickly once the cause of inflammation has resolved, CRP is a useful marker for monitoring disease activity and response to or need for treatment.
+Studies have shown that CRP levels should decrease during the first 48 hours if treatment is adequate for critically ill patients; increases in CRP concentrations during the first 48 hours suggest inadequate therapy.
+Guidelines recommend waiting at least 24 hours before repeating CRP measurements, except in neonates, in whom repeat testing is recommended after 18-24 hours.

 ARUP Laboratory Tests